 For agents merely tolerating social media or for newbies wanting to dip their toe into the pool, Facebook is probably still the number one place to start.
 But if you want to target a younger, savvy audience, one with an itchy trigger finger, Instagram should be your new best friend.
 Instagram can help you connect with the millennials and first-time buyers that your business may be lacking.
 Though trite, the ol’ saying still rings true: “A picture is worth 1,000 words.”
 With Instagram’s photo and video sharing capabilities, you can easily share the unique amenities your listings have to offer, while also display snapshots of your own life to help buyers and sellers get to know you, building trust.

-Keep in mind that out of its 500 million users, 70 percent check Instagram at least once a day , with half of those checking multiple times per day.
+Keep in mind that , with half of those checking multiple times per day.
 Get in front of these prospective leads with these tips:

 Sure, we cringe when people use hashtags in spoken dialogue (#worst, right?), but don’t let the informal culture of hashtags turn you off from their intended purpose: to organize, draw attention and promote.
 Using hashtags on your Instagram posts will help your target audience find you, and may even double your click-through rates, according to research from Buddy Media.
 Use hashtags on every Instagram post, if possible, such as #luxury, #kitchenremodel, #losangeles (insert your market here), #realestate, and #openhouse to help pinpoint your message and connect your post with other similar posts and the users browsing that topic.
 If you don’t use hashtags on Instagram, you might as well not use it at all (but spoiler alert: you should!).